leangjia/blender_docs/trunk/blender_docs/manual/render/shader_nodes/converter/vector_math.rst

 =======

 The output of the node is dynamic.
 It is either a vector or a scalar depending on the operator.
-For instance, the *Length* operator have a scalar output while the *Add* operator have a vector output.
+For instance, the *Length* operator has a scalar output while the *Add* operator has a vector output.

 Vector
    Output vector.